Auditions, Portfolio Review & Interviews

 1. We are still conducting auditions and interviews, but instead of coming into one of our colleges, we are using Zoom – an online video platform.
 It’s similar to Skype, FaceTime and WhatsApp Video – it’s also very easy to use.

 2. Our Admissions Team will book your slot and send you a booking confirmation email.
 In this email, you will find guidelines on how to prepare for your audition/ interview and be supplied with a link to your Zoom interview with us.
 You simply click through to this on the date and time your interview is scheduled and dial directly in with our BIMM Institute lecturer who will be interviewing you.

 3. If your application requires a recording, demo submission or presentation, you will need to send it to our Admissions Team before your audition/ interview.
-This is to ensure that your lecturer receives it and can conduct a smooth audition/ interview.
+This is to ensure that a BIMM Institute lecturer has time to review it prior to your audition/ interview and the process goes smoothly for everyone.
 Full details of how to submit these files will be in your booking confirmation email.

 4. At your scheduled audition/ interview time and date, you just need to click the Zoom link we issued you in your confirmation email and you’ll enter the session with your BIMM Institute lecturer.
 Please ensure you’re online and prepared at this time to avoid any delays, or the need to reschedule your appointment.

 Below are the broad criteria for auditions and interview for our various study areas.
 Precise audition or interview guidelines will be issued after you apply for study at BIMM Institute.